 Pizza Bagels or Pizza Bread

 Another thing you can make ahead of time and then freeze which is fab.
-For these, I use Thomas’ plain bagel thins since they are lactose free.
+For these, I use Thomas’ Bagel Thins since they are lactose free.
 For the sauce I just mix tomato paste with a little olive oil, oregano, garlic salt, and basil to taste.
 Simply spread that on the bagel and cover with soy cheese.
 You can also add a meat of your choice, I usually put turkey pepperoni on mine.
 I pre-bake them in the oven under the broiler until the cheese is melted and then after the cool, I wrap them in wax paper and then foil and place in a plastic bag in the freezer for later.
 Yum!

 Crescent Hot Dogs